ISO 45001/OHSAS 18001

 - Foster a safe and healthy work environment

-- Minimize workplace-related injuries and illnesses
+- Minimise workplace-related injuries and illnesses

 - Meet OH&S legal and policy requirements

 NSF-ISR is consistently ranked as one of the top accredited registrars for overall customer satisfaction.
-Whether you're applying for first-time certification, transferring your registration or integrating your management systems, our team of industry experts can help support your organization throughout the process.
+Whether you're applying for first-time certification, transferring your registration or integrating your management systems, our team of industry experts can help support your organisation throughout the process.

 ISO 45001:2018 Migration

 OHSAS 18001 will be withdrawn in 2021, with certificates expiring on September 30, 2021.
-Current OHSAS 18001 clients will need to migrate to ISO 45001 to ensure continuity of their occupational health and safety management program to protect employee and public health.
+Current OHSAS 18001 clients will need to migrate to ISO 45001 to ensure continuity of their occupational health and safety management programme to protect employee and public health.